-But one afternoon, years after I passed the portrait on and settled for its 5x7 facsimile, I ran across a handwritten family tree that Grandma gave me forty-five years ago.
+But one afternoon, years after I passed the portrait on, replacing it with a tabletop version, I ran across a handwritten family tree that Grandma gave me forty-five years ago.
 Then I sat down next to my husband, Rob, plugged some of the names into Ancestry.com, and out of Pandora’s internet box tumbled hundreds of puzzle pieces—completely out of order—containing a fascinating story of Grandma’s parents.

 It’s incomplete, though.

 It reminds me of bagged yard sale puzzles I’ve bought a few times—lots of pieces, no idea what the end result should resemble.
 If not for a couple of facts in the family tree Grandma gave me, we’d have never discovered anything about her family.
 She didn’t say much about it when she gave the booklet to me, but I think she knew that, someday, I’d go looking for another picture of her parents and I’d need a little help.

 So far, I’ve spent about four months coaxing my computer to spit out their records.
 And while the internet plays a mean game of cat and mouse, I’ve earned its respect by being tenacious.
 All I knew of my great-grandfather before Ancestry.com came along was his name and birthdate.
 And that he was from County Cork, Ireland.